 Some printers are also offering the “total solution” service, which includes auxiliary services like design, data-processing, translation and editing, and electronic publishing.
 A number of large printers have developed vertically, such as manufacturing or trading paper, or forming strategic partnerships with suppliers, in order to minimise the effects of paper price fluctuations and allow the company to have better control over material supplies.

 The Mainland and Hong Kong Closer Economic Partnership Agreement (CEPA)

 CEPA was concluded in June 2003 and subsequently expanded in following years.
-All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to the Chinese mainland.
+All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to the mainland.
 Detailed information is available from this website.

 General Trade Measures Affecting Exports of Printed Matters